Momentum Advection

 \[\frac{∂u_i}{∂t} = … − u_j \left(\frac{∂u_i}{∂x_j} − \frac{∂u_j}{∂x_i}\right) − \frac{∂}{∂x_i} \frac{u_j u_j}{2} \,.\]

 Only the first term is computed here while the second term is assumed to become part of a modified pressure handled separately.
+See Consistent Discrete Energy Term for considerations on how to evaluate this term numerically e.g. when computing budgets.

 The process is discretized by computing the vorticity in the frequency domain, then computing the velocity–vorticity product in the physical domain, and finally transforming the result back to a frequency-domain representation.
 If other processes (e.g. a StaticSmagorinskyModel) require physical-domain velocity gradients at the same resolution, the vorticity is computed from those to minimize the number of transforms.